Life Expands: Random Thoughts Remembering Uzma

 This was a reference to those idolized families depicted in many feel-good Bollywood movies.
 Of course, over the years, she would learn that we have our own dysfunctions and flaws like all ordinary families.
 However, her initial impression speaks to how welcome she felt.
 You were by our side when she joined us, and you with us when she left.
 And both times and many times in between with so much love.
 For that, I am grateful.

-Fifth, I am grateful for all those friends Uzma brought into our life together.
+Fifth, I am grateful for all those friends Uzma brought into our lives together.
 Uzma had a knack for turning strangers into friends.
-Recently I saw a book for sale called “Superattractor.”
+Recently, I saw a book for sale called “Superattractor.”
 I don’t know what that book is about, but that title reminded me of Uzma.
 She was a superattactor.
-Students from college, coworkers, neighbors, people she met in classes she took to develop her hobbies, folks she connected with on facebook and in all other walks of life, became her friends.
+Students from college, coworkers, neighbors, people she met in classes she took to develop her hobbies, folks she connected with on Facebook, and people from all other walks of life became her friends.
 She was also a “superkeeper”.
 She kept friends for life.
 Many of those friends are in our lives even after Uzma is gone.
-If friends are family you choose, thank you for choosing us.
+If friends are family, you choose.
+Thank you for choosing us.
 It can’t be easy without the superattractor around.
 For that, I am grateful.

-Seventh, I am grateful for all the readers of Uzma’s blog and book who write to tell me how her book helps them cope with their own cancer journey or loss journey.
+Seventh, I am grateful to all the readers of Uzma’s blog and book who write to tell me how her book helps them cope with their cancer or loss journey.
 It shows me why she really wanted to get the book out there.
-That you all take time to let me know of its impact is amazing.
+That you all take the time to let me know of its impact is amazing.
 For that, I am grateful.

-And while we should all be practicing gratitude year-round, Thanksgiving is this — an annual reminder to focus the mind on this essential activity.
+And while we should all practice gratitude year-round, Thanksgiving is this—an annual reminder to focus the mind on this essential activity.

 For all of it, I am grateful.